A Bluetooth speaker is a must-have piece of kit if you already have on in your audio-visual arsenal.

-Most of us can't afford a new speaker for each occasion, which means we need to look for one that'll see us from the bath to the beach and everywhere in-between.
+However most of us can't afford a new speaker for each occasion, which means we need to look for one that'll serenade us from the bedroom to the beach and everywhere in-between.
 That's why we've put together this buying guide, which will help you find the right Bluetooth speaker for your needs (and your budget).

 Weight: 1.2 pounds | Battery life: 15 hours | Wireless range: 30+ feet | Frequency response: 90Hz-20kHz | Drivers: Two 1.75" drivers and two 1.75" x 3" passive radiators | NFC: Yes | Aux-in: Yes USB charging: Yes

-While we weren't as impressed with the UE Boom 3 as we were with its predecessor, this is still the best Bluetooth speaker money can buy in 2019.
+While we weren't as impressed with the UE Boom 3 as we were with its predecessor, this is still one of the best Bluetooth speakers money can buy in 2019.
 This is a speaker that can get loud and not distort at higher volumes; be light enough to carry on a camping trip but remain durable enough to tumble in a bag unprotected.

-There are certainly more detailed speakers out there (see: Bowers and Wilkins Zeppelin down below), but at a price that's relatively affordable to all, the UE Boom 3 hits all the right notes for the third year in a row.
+There are certainly more detailed speakers out there, but at a price that's relatively affordable to all, the UE Boom 3 hits all the right notes for the third year in a row.

 Ultimate Ears now lets you customize your UE Boom 3, so you have even more options when it comes to color and pattern combinations.